simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 ![image](https://user-images.githubusercontent.com/954596/59149014-a32a2b80-89d5-11e9-9762-2d9725e02888.png)

-At this point you now should see a small gray cube in the scene, and two materials in the `Materials Viewer`.
-The material called `default material` was addeded alongside the cube.
+At this point, you now should see a small gray cube in the scene and two materials in the `Materials Viewer`.
+The material called `default material` was added alongside the cube.

-Next we need to make this cube much larger to house the scene.
-In the Inspector window for the cube, in the Properties tab in side there you want to change the scaling to something large, like 500 x 500 x500.
+Next, we need to make this cube much larger to house the scene.
+In the Inspector window for the cube, look in the Properties tab.
+Inside there you want to change the scaling to something large, like 500 x 500 x500.

 ![image](https://user-images.githubusercontent.com/954596/59149061-7296c180-89d6-11e9-8891-97bc9da77cf7.png)

-At this point you will simply have a large gray cube all around you.
+At this point, you will simply have a large gray cube all around you.
 We need to take small additional steps to make it look like a Skybox.
 Select the Cube in either the `Graph` tab or just in your `Preview` tab.
 Now in its inspector:

 1. give it a sensible name.
 I named mine `SkyboxSpacescape`
 2. Assign the `SpaceBox` Material to the cube.